tmastny/leadr/README.md

 model <- train(Species ~ ., data = iris, method = 'glmnet')
 ```

-Before leadr, we might create the script `glmnet_1.R` to record the model, save the `train` object as a [.RDS file](https://www.fromthebottomoftheheap.net/2012/04/01/saving-and-loading-r-objects/), and write down our personal results in a spreadsheet.
+Before leadr, we might create the script `glmnet_1.R` to record the model, save the `train` object as a [.RDS file](https://www.fromthebottomoftheheap.net/2012/04/01/saving-and-loading-r-objects/), and keep track of the accuracy in a spreadsheet.

 With leadr, we only need to do the following: